 FARO is the capital of Algarve and home to its international airport.
 It is often overlooked, as visitors just pass it on their way to the resorts, but those who choose to linger a while find a town of considerable charm.

 The main point of interest is the peaceful old town, reached via the Arco da Vila, an 18th century arch with stork nests at the top, built on the site of a medieval castle gate.
 At its heart is Largo da Sé, a cobbled square surrounded by elegant buildings, including the Bishops' Palace.
-Two hundred of its valuable books, now in the Bodleian Library in Oxford, were stolen during the period of Spanish rule in 1596 when English troops burned the city.
+Two hundred of its valuable books, now in the Bodleian Library in Oxford, were stolen during the period of the Iberian Union in 1596 when English troops burned the city.

 In the center of the square is the Renaissance-style cathedral, which was all but destroyed in the English attack.
 The base of the bell tower, its medieval doorway, and two chapels survived, but everything else was rebuilt in the following century.
 The interior is richly gilded and decorated with 17th and 18th-century tiles, while behind it is a 16th-century convent converted into an Archeological Museum that includes remains from the nearby Roman ruins of Estoi.
 Particularly interesting is the mosaic devoted to Neptune and the four winds.
 The museum is located in Largo Dom Afonso III, a square dominated by the statue of King Afonso III, who conquered the city from the Moors in 1249.

 Nearby is also the Church of São Francisco with a plain façade but with rich gilt-covered woodwork and blue and white tiles in the interior.